talkr-app/gif-talkr/README.markdown

 For a hosted example, check out this post on [talkrapp.com](http://www.talkrapp.com/gifdemo/example.html)

 # Technical Details

 Of note to the developer, libjs.gif contains a class SuperGif, which can be used to manipulate animated gifs.
 For more information on how to use the SuperGif class, check out the original [libgif project](https://github.com/buzzfeed/libgif-js).

+# Performance

+Prior to playing, the frames of the GIF file must be extracted and stored in memory.
+This can take several seconds on a slow device and consume around 10 MB of memory for GIF files exported from talkr which have a width of 480 pixels.
+Non-talkr GIF files may consume significantly more memory depending on the number of frames and pixels, and the cropping of the frames (talkr GIF files are optimized and aggressivly cropped to keep memory use low).
+In a real-world implementation, you will want to pre-load your GIF file before it talks, and avoid storing too many GIF files in memory simultaneously.
+You **must** call the destroy method on the SuperGif object to free the memory when you are finished.

 ## Caveat: same-domain origin